From Target Tracking to Targeting Track: A Data-Driven Yet Analytical Approach to Joint Target Detection and Tracking: Introduction

-There have been a plurality of approaches to joint target detection and tracking, e.g., \cite{Musicki94IPDA,Tonissen96,Jiang14,Mallick15}.
-One of the most attractive theories for this purpose is the RFS \cite{Mahler07book} of which the most known single-target detection and tracking filter is the Bernoulli filter (BF) that is exact Bayesian optimal \cite{Vo12Bernoulli,Ristic13Bernoulli}.
-Given exact statistics about the target birth, death, dynamics and detection probability and clutter models and rate, such a single target tracking problem can be properly solved by the optimal BF \cite{Mahler07book,Vo12Bernoulli,Ristic13Bernoulli}.
+\SPrevis{An indispensable task in realistic target tracking is target detection that involves identifying whether the target is present (or how many targets are present in the multi-target case) since the target may randomly appear in or disappear from the field of view.} There have been a plurality of SSM-based JDT approaches, e.g., \citep{Musicki94IPDA,Tonissen96,Jiang14,Mallick15}.
+One of the most attractive theories for this purpose is the RFS \citep{Mahler07book} of which the most known single-target detection and tracking filter is the Bernoulli filter (BF) that is exact Bayes optimal \citep{Mahler07book,Vo12Bernoulli,Ristic13Bernoulli}.
+Given exact statistics about the target birth, death, dynamics and detection probability and clutter models and rate, such a single target tracking problem can be properly solved by the BF.
 This, however, is often too ideal to be true for non-cooperative targets as these statistical information are generally unknown, time/space-varying and can hardly be exactly characterized.
 In contrast, it becomes much challenging when there is little a-priori statistical information about the target which is just the actual need in many problems.
-While many effects have been devoted to online estimating one or two of these issues, e.g., fruitful achievements for noise identification alone \cite{Dunik17,Zhang20}, no work addresses all in one.
-The goal of this paper is to develop a data-driven joint detection and tracking method to fill this void.
+While many effects have been devoted to online estimating one or two of these issues, e.g., fruitful achievements for noise identification alone \citep{Dunik17,Zhang20}, no work addresses all in one.
+This motivates our work in this paper.